 “Antepartum care includes the initial prenatal history and physical examination; subsequent prenatal history and physical examinations; recording of weight, blood pressures, fetal heart tones, routine chemical urinalysis, and monthly visits up to 28 weeks gestation; biweekly visits to 36 weeks gestation; and weekly visits until delivery.
 Any other visits or services within this time period should be coded separately.”

 Notice that it doesn’t say 13 visits, specifically, because patients present at different times in their pregnancy.
-CPT goes on to give examples of complications that should be separately reported, that is, billed in addition to the maternity package.
+Don’t just count the visits, count the frequency during the weeks. (monthly, bi-weekly, weekly) CPT® goes on to give examples of complications that should be separately reported, that is, billed in addition to the maternity package.

 “Medical complications of pregnancy (eg, cardiac problems, neurological problems, diabetes, hypertension, toxemia, hyperemesis, preterm labor, premature rupture of membranes, trauma) and medical problems complicating labor and delivery management may require additional resources and may be reported separately.”